 A northwest road trip between San Francisco, California to Portland, Oregon was something my husband and I dreamed of for years.
-During the San Francisco to Portland road trip primary appeal was the stunning landscape with unparalleled views of cliffs, the ocean, beaches, and mountains along the State Route 1 and Pacific Coast Highway, U.S. 101.
+During the San Francisco to Portland road trip the primary appeal was the stunning landscape with unparalleled views of cliffs, the ocean, beaches, and mountains along the State Route 1 and Pacific Coast Highway, U.S. 101.
 Not surprisingly, as soon as we mapped out the route, we discovered there was an endless list of sights we would love to see.

 Since our journey took place over the July 4th holiday, we could put together eight days to travel.
 Based on our interests along the way, we added detours and several stops.
 We visited a cave, hiked in the Redwood National Forest, stopped in quaint little towns, checked out lighthouses, tried sandboarding, and got covered with sand during a dune buggy ride.

 The straight drive between the Golden City and Portland – about 650 miles – could be done in about ten hours, but there was no reason to whip through it.
 We drove for five days and spent the last three days at our final destination, Portland.
 This trip offered plenty of educational and outdoor experiences for the three of us.
 Would you like to know what they were?
 Read on.

 Arriving in San Francisco

 We landed in San Francisco a day before we started the road trip.
 While we were in the Golden City, we stayed at the Grand Hyatt, conveniently located in Union Square in the heart of downtown.